Fujifilm X-Pro1 vs Nikon D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-Pro1 and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the D5300 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Nikon D5300 Manual.
+Further information on the features and operation of the X-Pro1 and D5300 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Nikon D5300 Manual.